UKICER 2025

 Application

-Doctoral Consortium applications must be submitted via EasyChair.
+Doctoral Consortium applications must be submitted via EasyChair (Details to be confirmed).
 Candidates should consult the detail submission format instructions and guidelines for the Doctoral Consortium prior to submission.
 Successful candidates are required to register for the conference, engage in the DC and attend in-person.

 Works in Progress (WiP) workshop